-Figure 10: Time-dependent behavior and corresponding FFT of maximum tensile stress in the jumper. frequency of second natural mode.
+The time dependent behavior of the stress at this location and its FFT are shown in figure 10.
+A distinct peak with a dominant frequency occurs at 1.3 Hz and falls close to the frequency of second natural mode.
 But in addition to this, a low frequency response of 0.09 Hz is once again present, due to the transient motion of slugs in the jumper.
-Using the results of the stresses at this critical location as an input, the rain flow counting technique was used to estimate the damage to the jumper from the presented portion of altering stress.
+Using the results of the stresses at this critical location as an input, the Rain Flow Counting technique was used to estimate the damage to the jumper from the presented portion of altering stress.
 The result, showing range in stress relative to the mean stress and number of cycles, are depicted in figure 11.
 The Palmgren-Miner rule, using the S-N curve [2] shown in figure 12, predicted a short fatigue life of only about 5.5 years with a fatigue design factor of 5.
 This is a good example that demonstrates the value of using highfidelity simulation to assess fatigue life early in the design process: A potential structural vibration problem is identified up front and additional simulations can be performed at a low cost to redesign the jumper and mitigate the problem.

-Flow induced vibration and its effect on fatigue life of a generic jumper was assessed using a two-way coupled FSI simulation with Simcenter STAR-CCM+ and Abaqus FEA.
-Simulations were performed with the multiphase VOF model in Simcenter STAR-CCM+ and were found to be very robust with minimal numerical problems.
+Flow induced vibration and its effect on fatigue life of a generic jumper was assessed using a two-way coupled FSI simulation with STAR-CCM+ and Abaqus FEA.
+Simulations were performed with the multiphase VOF model in STAR-CCM+ and were found to be very robust with minimal numerical problems.
 The dominant frequencies from the slug formation in this particular jumper geometry were much lower than the natural frequencies of the structure.
 This suggests that a coupling between the fluid and structure could be treated via a one-way coupling.
-However, for a one-way coupling, the added fluid mass and added fluid damping due to the internal VOF flow would be particularly difficult to assess in any predictive manner.
-Thus these fully two-way coupled simulations provide insight into the expected damping, which in turn greatly influences the lifetime estimates.
-Additionally, the method demonstrated in this work is expected to add significant value for the oil and gas industry as it can be applied to complex real-world problems involving nonlinear structures and complicated subsea equipment.
+However, for